Amanda Bergman

-Amanda Bergman is a Swedish singer-songwriter from Dalarna.
-She has previously performed and released music under the stage names Idiot Wind (from Bob Dylan's song of the same name) and Hajen.
+Karin Amanda Bergman Hollingby (born 1987) is a Swedish singer-songwriter from Dalarna and member of Amason.
+She has previously performed and released music under the stage names Idiot Wind, Jaw Lesson, and Hajen.

 Career

-Karin Amanda Bergman Hollingby began her professional career under the stage name Hajen (Swedish for "the shark") and used the name Idiot Wind from 2010 to 2014.
+Bergman was born in 1987 and grew up in Gagnef.
+She began her professional career under the stage name Hajen (The shark) and used the names Jaw Lesson and Idiot Wind (from Bob Dylan's song of the same name) from 2010 to 2014.

 Bergman is a member and lead-vocalist of the Swedish band Amason with Gustav Ejstes, Pontus Winnberg, Nils Törnqvist and Petter Winnberg.
 The band released its debut album Sky City in January 2015.

-She was previously married to Kristian Matsson, also known as The Tallest Man on Earth and they cooperated on the soundtrack of Swedish director Gorki Glaser-Müller's film En Gång Om Året (Once A Year).
+She was previously married to Kristian Matsson, also known as The Tallest Man on Earth and they cooperated on the soundtrack of Swedish director Gorki Glaser-Müller's film En gång om året (Once a year).

 She also provided vocals on the album I Never Learn by Lykke Li.

 Her primary instrument is the piano; however, she also plays the accordion at times.

 In 2015, she had a hit with "Vintersaga", a cover of a song by Ted Ström, after it was featured in a Volvo car ad.
 The single was released crediting Amanda Bergman.
-Her debut album Docks, her first album under her own name, was released on February 26, 2016, on the record label INGRID.
+Her debut album Docks, her first album under her own name, was released on 26 February 2016, on the record label Ingrid.

 In 2016, Bergman was handpicked to perform at the Polar Music Prize ceremony, celebrating laureates Max Martin and Cecilia Bartoli.
 She performed the song "Love Me Harder", penned by Max Martin and originally performed by Ariana Grande.